...

 Trademark protection lasts for 10 years but can be renewed indefinitely, subject to the payment of additional fees.

-In summary, a registered trade mark is one of your business’s most valuable assets and plays a pivotal role in brand development, protection and commercialisation.
+In summary, a registered trade mark is one of your business’s most valuable assets.
+It plays a pivotal role in brand development, protection and commercialisation.
 Provided it is properly renewed, a trade mark’s longevity is unparalleled.
-It is vital to work with specialist trademark registration firms from the outset of brand development to ensure your proposed branding is capable of protection, and to give your subsequent trade mark applications the best chance of success.
+Working with specialist trademark registration firms ensures your proposed branding is capable of protection.